The-Punk-Programmer/net-neutrality-twitter-bot/README.md

 So this repo contains code for making a Twitter Bot that will show our resistance.

 On the server is a websockets connection that sends out a tweet that says:
-"X people and I say 'Fuck Ajit Pai'.
-Retweet if you do too #netneutrality #FightForFreeInternet https://t.co/KE2wRbq2LC" every time that a message is sent from the client.
+"X people and I say "Fuck Ajit Pai".
+We stand for #netneutrality Retweet if you do too! goo.gl/QvSoiY`" every time that a message is sent from the client.

 On the client is a simple HTML page that allows people to show their support and force the server to tweet.